QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

     Qubes should now boot properly, if that's the case then we should make this change permanent such that the GRUB config knows to not run nouveau.

-To make this change persistent, so your boot will always work properly you'll have to do the following:
+You'll have to do the following to make this change persistent, so that it will work properly on every boot :

  1. Open a terminal (do this by clicking on Q > 'run command' > type 'terminal' and hit enter)